-Farmworkers are vital to the California economy and the delivery of food to the entire country.
-California’s 77,500 farms produce more than 400 commodities representing an estimated 13 percent of the agriculture products consumed in the United States.
+Farmworkers are vital to the California economy and the entire country.
+California’s 77,500 farms produce more than 400 commodities representing an estimated 13% of the agriculture products consumed in the United States.
 Despite the essential role farmworkers play, many face significant challenges accessing the care they need to stay mentally and physically healthy.
-In Coachella Valley, 32 percent of adults expressed they had an emotional, mental, or behavior problem that concerned them such as stress, anxiety, or depression.
+In Coachella Valley, 32% of adults reported experiencing stress, anxiety, or depression.
 These challenges have only been elevated during the pandemic and can include:

 When a person lives in a state of prolonged stress and adversity it can deeply impact mental and physical health.

 Additional Information & Downloads for Farmworkers